-- highest ranking sites for PCBs based on particle ratios only ranked 12th, 16th, 2nd, 7th, 14th, and 8th respectively in relation to HgT. - 89 Both of the remote suspended sediment sampler types generally characterized sites similarly to the - 90 composite stormwater sampling methods (higher concentrations matching higher and lower matching - 91 lower), but further testing is needed to determine the overall reliability and practicality of deploying - 92 these instruments instead of or to augment manual composite stormwater sampling. - 93 Based on data collated from all sampling programs completed by SFEI since WY 2003 on stormwater in - 94 the Bay Area and the use of a Spearman Rank correlation analysis, PCB particle ratios appear to - 95 positively correlate with impervious cover, old industrial land use, and HgT.
+- 89 Both of the remote suspended sediment sampler types generally characterized sites similarly to the - 90 composite stormwater sampling methods (higher concentrations matching higher and lower matching - 91 lower), but further testing is needed to determine the overall reliability and practicality of deploying - 92 these instruments instead of or to augment manual composite stormwater sampling. - 93 Based on data collated from all sampling programs completed by SFEI since WY 2003 on stormwater in - 94 the Bay Area and the use of a Spearman Rank correlation analysis, PCB particle ratios appear to - 95 positively correlate with impervious cover, old industrial land use, and HgT.
 PCBs inversely correlate with - 96 watershed area and the other trace metals analyzed (As, Cu, Cd, Pb, and Zn).
 Total mercury does not - 97 appear to correlate with any of the other trace metals and showed similar but weaker relationships to - 98 impervious cover, old industrial land use, and watershed area than did PCBs.
 In contrast, the trace - 99 metals all appear to correlate with each other more generally.
 Overall, the data collected to date do not - support the use of any of the trace metals analyzed as a tracer for either PCB or HgT pollution sources. - 101 Climatic conditions may affect the interpretations of relative ranking between watersheds.
 WY 2015 was - a drier than average year.
 This challenge accepted, a total of 45 sites have so far been sampled for PCBs - and HgT in stormwater by SFEI during various field sampling efforts since WY 2003.
-About 19.2% of the - old industrial land use in the region has been sampled to date.
-The largest sample size so far has occurred in Santa Clara County (61% of this land use has been sampled), followed by Alameda County - 106 (17%), San Mateo County (9%), and Contra Costa County (3%).
-The disproportional coverage in Santa - 107 Clara County is due to a number of larger watersheds being sampled and because there were older - industrial areas of land use further upstream in the Coyote Creek and Guadalupe River watersheds.
+About 19.2% of the - 104 old industrial land use in the region has been sampled to date.
+The largest sample size so far has - 105 occurred in Santa Clara County (61% of this land use has been sampled), followed by Alameda County - 106 (17%), San Mateo County (9%), and Contra Costa County (3%).
+The disproportional coverage in Santa - 107 Clara County is due to a number of larger watersheds being sampled and because there were older - 108 industrial areas of land use further upstream in the Coyote Creek and Guadalupe River watersheds.
 Of - the remaining older industrial land use yet to be sampled, 48% of it lies within 1 km of the Bay and 65% - of it is within 2 km of the Bay.
 These areas are more likely to be tidal, likely to include heavy industrial - areas that were historically serviced by rail and ship based transport, and are often very difficult to - sample due to a lack of public right of ways.
-A different sampling strategy may be needed to effectively - determine what pollution might be associated with these areas.
+A different sampling strategy may be needed to effectively - 113 determine what pollution might be associated with these areas.